Self Priming Pumps: Where to use them, why to use them, and the misconceptions

 Self priming centrifugal pumps are often overlooked because they are not as commonly used as either standard centrifugal pumps or submersible pumps, and not understood by many who specify pumps.
 They are also misapplied or not properly applied to pumping applications by people not properly trained in their application.

-What is a self priming pump?
+What is a Self Priming Pump?

 A self priming pump is like any other centrifugal pump, but it is designed with an external casing that “floods” the inner pump or volute.
 The casing is filled with liquid [usually the same as the liquid to be pumped] and the pump is ready to go.
 When the impeller rotates in the casing, a low pressure area is formed at the eye of the impeller.
 Because the pressure is lower than atmosphere, water is pushed up the suction pipe by atmospheric pressure, forcing all the air in the suction line into the pump.
-The pump mixes the air with the recirculating water in the casing.
+The self priming pump mixes the air with the recirculating water in the casing.
 The air separates from the liquid and is discharged from the casing.
 When all the air in the suction line has been displaced, the pump is dynamic and delivers flow like any other centrifugal pump.

 Where to use them?

-Self priming centrifugal pumps can be applied to any application that standard centrifugal or submersible pumps are applied, within their hydraulic limitations.
+Self priming centrifugal pumps can be applied to any application that standard centrifugal pumps are applied, within their hydraulic limitations.
 Applications from water, fuels, effluent or “grey water”, right through to raw sewage, industrial wastewater and sewage sludge can be effectively handled by self priming centrifugal pumps.
 Provided they are within their hydraulic limits, and they are manufactured with the right features for their intended duty, self priming pumps can deliver the safest and most cost effective of pump solutions.

 Self priming pumps are mounted above the liquid source [generally at “ground level”], so less infrastructure is required to set them up.
 And because they are located at ground level, they are easier to access and much easier to maintain and repair.
 As there is no mechanical equipment in the wet well, there is no need to open wet well lids, and there is no need for hoists or cranes [as in the case of submersible pumps], making them a much safer option for operators.

-How to apply self priming pumps
+How to apply Self Priming Pumps

 Firstly, the right type of pump needs to be selected for the duty [fuel pumps for fuel applications, solids handling pumps for wastewater applications etc].